replicante/TVDiem/README.md

 ## Saving the results

-If you prefer to save results in a text file, you can run:
+If you prefer to save results in a text file, you can run from the terminal:

 ```
 python showdate.py > file.txt